 The respondent provides the figure and the interviewer checks the answer according to the rents prevailing in the specific area.
-However, we haven't counted it in the total disposable household income.
-Obligatory from 2007 period, for example, from renting a dwelling -not included in the profit/loss of unincorporated enterprises-, from boarders or lodgers, or from renting land, after deducting costs such as mortgage, interest repayments, minor repairs, maintenance, insurance and other charges.
+However, we didn't count it in the total disposable household income.

-Income from renting property or land (HY040N)
+Income from rental of property or land (HY040N)